 4.3.
-Results of Site Visit - 11th March 2020
+Results of Site Visit - 15th January 2020

-The E&S team has conducted a further site visit in March 2020, and has taken note of the following main observations:
+The E&S team has conducted a site visit in January 2020, and has taken note of the following main observations:

-- In terms of E&S relevant factors (physical, socio-economic, biological) the visual site inspection has shown no or insignificant conflict potential. - Potential negative impacts to nearby residents during the construction phase of the school can be effectively mitigated. - Any business activities are concentrated along the main road and will not be negatively affected by the school construction. - The site is not served by a sewage network.
+- In terms of E&S relevant factors (physical, socio-economic, biological) the visual site inspection has shown no or insignificant conflict potential. - Potential negative impacts to nearby residents or during the construction phase of the school can be effectively mitigated. - There are a few forest trees on one corner of the plot (Pine and Cedar).
+The school could easily be designed to avoid removal of trees as they are right on the edge.
+Elsewise, an approval needs to be obtained from the Ministry of Agriculture as per Article 33 in Agriculture Law no. 13 for the year 2015. - All utilities are available in the site. - Conclusion: The proposed site can be considered as having no or minor impacts in accordance with the KfW Sustainability Guideline.